PHARMACEUTICALS

 In vivo models:

 Cerebral ischemia (MCAO): we have settled a model of focal cerebral ischemia induced by transient middle cerebral artery occlusion in obese, diabetic and hypertensive rats.
 This model is much more robust and valid, in comparison with other methods, and is a good predictor of therapeutic efficacy since it has more similarity to the human conditions.
-A number of analysis can be performed on this model to monitor the evolution of the disease and to evaluate the impact of drug treatment:
+A number of analyses can be performed on this model to monitor the evolution of the disease and to evaluate the impact of drug treatment:

 • blood pressure